cinquin/parismi/Parismi_operation_overview.md

 Parismi can be paused at key steps using the `Pause` plugin; execution can be resumed after user edits by selecting the appropriate row in the pipeline table and clicking "Run".
 To avoid users spending time moving from one dataset to another, one can use the "Open next and run" button.
-This button closes all current plugin outputs, and goes through all input and output file names to increment any numbers that occur between braces.
-If datasets are structured in numbered directories, naming files following e.g.
-`~username/datasets/{1}/input_1.tiff` will make it possible to iterate through all the directories without manual setup at each dataset change.
-Note that more sophisticated batch functionality, which gives more flexibility in terms of file naming and directory structure, can be achieved using the `BatchOpenV2` plugin.
+This button closes all current plugin outputs, goes through all input and output file names to increment any numbers that occur between braces, and runs the current pipeline on the new inputs (pausing at any positions specified by the `Pause` plugin).
+If datasets are structured in numbered directories, naming files following e.g. `~username/datasets/{1}/input_1.tiff` will make it possible to iterate through all the directories without manual setup at each dataset change.
+Note that more sophisticated batch functionality, which gives more flexibility in terms of file naming and directory structure, is offered by the `BatchOpenV2` plugin.

 *File formats*